centreon/centreon-documentation/versioned_docs/version-23.04/migrate/migrate-from-el-to-debian.md

 ### Step 1: Install the new server

-1. Install your new OS according to the [prerequisites](../installation/prerequisites.md).
+1. Install your new OS: check the [supported operating systems](../installation/compatibility.md#operating-systems).

 2. Install a new Centreon central server from [packages](../installation/installation-of-a-central-server/using-packages.md), until you complete the installation process by connecting to the Centreon web interface.